reach2arunprakash/MITAppInventor/README.md

 Android operating system (OS).
 It uses a graphical interface, very similar to Scratch and the StarLogo TNG user interface, which allows users to drag-and-drop visual objects to create an application that can run on Android devices.

+MIT runs a public instance that all are welcome to use to build App Inventor Applications.
+You do not need to compile or use this code if you wish to build MIT App Inventor applications.

 ###Setup
 ```